These standing policies are in effect for all classes at Lindenwood University for the 2023-24 academic year.

 Course syllabi are subject to change if the instructor deems it necessary in order to accomplish the course objectives.
 Students will be notified in writing of all substantive changes to the course syllabus.

-Using a webcam or camera on a mobile device to record and submit video content within the secure Canvas Learning Management System is a condition of enrollment in all online and hybrid courses at Lindenwood.
+Using a webcam or camera on a mobile device to record and submit video content within the secure Canvas Learning Management System is a condition of enrollment in all online, hybrid, and distance learning courses at Lindenwood.
 Instructors may also ask students enrolled in online or hybrid courses to record and post video content in a class discussion board or participate in a recorded class video conference.
 Students with a reasonable need or hardship that prevents or prohibits them from any of these video requirements may appeal, in writing, to their instructor, who will submit appeals for review and resolution to the Office of Student and Academic Support.

 Lindenwood takes academic integrity very seriously; therefore, compliance with student authentication requirements is a condition of enrollment in all online and hybrid courses.
 As per the Higher Education Opportunity Act (Public Law 110–315), student authentication is defined as “processes to establish that the student who registers for a distance education course or program is the same student who participates in and completes the program and receives the academic credit.”
 The methods of student authentication incorporated into a particular course can be found in its syllabus.
 Examples include but are not limited to live or video proctoring, authentication technology, video assignments, video conferences, and extensive writing assignments.
 To facilitate authentication measures, all students in any online or hybrid course must have ready access to a webcam or camera on a mobile device.
 Students who enroll in online or hybrid courses must also have a current photo, confirmed by a valid form of identification, within Lindenwood's student information system.
 Students who refuse to complete initial authentication requirements by the end of the add period or who reject or refuse to complete the Ethics Agreement will be dropped from the course.
 Students who refuse to complete subsequent authentication requirements will be withdrawn from and charged for the course and subject to other financial consequences if the change moves them from full-time to part-time status.
 Authentication costs are disclosed prior to enrollment via fees included in course schedules.